ryanwang520/api-docs/source/includes/_integrations.md

 - Use the **[ArcSite Project Create API](#create-project)** to generate an ArcSite Project using information from an I360 Appointment.
 - Associate an I360 Appointment with a specific ArcSite Project through [Associate I360 Appointment with ArcSite Project](#associate-i360-appointment-with-arcsite-project).

-<aside class='notice'>Completing the Basic Standard Integration provides you with essential ArcSite I360 integration functionality, including automatic synchronization of Drawing PDF data, proactive transmission of Sales and Sales Item information to I360 Appointments, and updating the Appointment status to "Sold."
+<aside class='notice'>Completing the Basic Standard Integration provides you with essential ArcSite I360 integration functionality, including automatic synchronization of Drawing PDF data, pushing Sales and Sales Item information to I360 Appointments, and updating the Appointment status to "Sold."
 These features are readily available in ArcSite and do not require additional custom development.</aside>

 ### Validating the Integration